AUEBs-INVESTMENT-FINANCE-CLUB/network-clustering-portfolios/README.md

 # Network and Clustering Portfolios on FTSE 100

-Portfolio construction using network theory and clustering on FTSE 100 equities (2015-2025).
+Portfolio construction using network theory and clustering on FTSE 100 equities.

 ## Portfolios